 The Argo Hotel is a historic building that has been around for over a century.
 It is known for its large and elegant lobby and beautiful, exquisite dining room.

 This hotel offers an array of amenities and services, including free Wi-Fi, an outdoor pool, a picnic area, and a golf course.
-It also offers a bed, and a complimentary full breakfast served in the dining area with a grand piano.
-And except Sundays, they provide daily cocktails.
+It also offers a bed and a complimentary full breakfast served in the dining area with a grand piano.
+And except on Sundays, they provide daily cocktails.

 It has upgraded rooms with private bathrooms.
 All suites have a sitting area, and most have jacuzzi tubs.
 Some suites have full-living rooms with private balconies where you can sit and relax, enjoying the cool breeze.

-You can come with your family and spend it at the Argo hotel after a busy day of touring Yankton.
-The Argo hotel is a smoke-free and kids-friendly hotel with a play area and a set of swings.
+You can come with your family and spend it at the Argo Hotel after a busy day of touring Yankton.
+The Argo Hotel is smoke-free and kids-friendly, with a play area and a set of swings.
 Your kids can play and have fun while you relax at the Argo Hotel.

 Kyle Kroeger is the Founder and Owner of ViaTravelers.com.
 He is a full-time traveler and entrepreneur.
 Kyle started ViaTravelers.com to help travelers experience a fully immersive cultural experience as he did initially living in Italy.
 He’s a converted finance nerd and Excel jockey turned world wanderer (and may try to get lost on purpose).
 After visiting 12 countries and 13 national parks in a year, he was devoted to creating and telling stories like he’d heard.

 Plus, after spending more time on airplanes and packing, he’s learned some incredible travel hacks over time as he earned over 1 million Chase Ultimate Rewards points in under a year, helping him maximize experiences as much as possible to discover the true meaning of travel.